 Women can be saved by Christ but it requires a re-evaluation of the view of Christ.
 Reuther points out that the Jesus of the synoptic Gospels is very different to the later doctrines of the Church which involved five centuries of ‘patriarchalization’.
 Jesus was very different to the expected male warrior type of Messiah.
 Instead, Jesus was a servant King.
 Old testament prophecy about the Messiah pictured him as a conquering warrior saving his people and Israel from its enemies through battle.
 On that view, says Ruether, the messiah is ‘expected to win, not suffer and die’ – which would be the patriarchal view of a spiritual leader.
 Yet, Jesus did suffer and die.
 He served his people rather than ruling over them.
 He washed their feet, spent time with the poor and criticised those in power.

 Since Jesus didn’t act like a male warrior messiah as was expected, Ruether argues that Jesus is better understood as a self-sacrificing non-warrior Messiah, invoking female wisdom.
-However, this view which incorporates the female in the concept of God has been masked by the patriarchal interpretation of Jesus as only the male Messiah.
+This is a more gender-inclusive understanding of Jesus which could therefore be the basis for a redeemed Christianity.
+Ruether thinks this view which incorporates the female in the concept of God has been masked by the patriarchal interpretation of Jesus as only the male Messiah.

 Daly argues that a male figure like Jesus cannot provide genuine spiritual salvation to women under conditions of patriarchy:

 “exclusively masculine symbols for the ideal of ‘incarnation’ or for the ideal of the human search for fulfilment will not do.”

 “The idea of a unique male savior may be seen as one more legitimation of male superiority.”